 The results of such an analysis are presented below.

-Figure 10 reveals the significant relationship between erect length
+Figure 10 above reveals the significant relationship between erect length and girth.

 As in all other sets, estimates were found to be independent of age, sexual orientation, number of male sexual partners, self ranked endowment status or contentment status.